 Playoffs

-Championship title and prize money
+Champion title and prize money

-The original trophy of the tournament is kept forever by UEFA and is not transferred after changes in the rules.
-Clubs are given a copy of it in proportions of 4:5.
-The winner of the Europa League receives a ticket to the final of the European Super Cup, and also has the right to participate in the next draw of this tournament.
-The Europa League is a great chance for modest teams to replenish their budget.
+The original tournament trophy is kept forever by UEFA and will not be transferred after changes to the rules.
+Clubs are given a copy of it in proportions 4:5.
+The winner of the Europa League receives a ticket to the final of the European Super Cup and also has the right to participate in the next edition of this tournament.
+The Europa League is a great chance for modest teams to supplement their budget.
 For participation in the group stage alone, the club receives 650,000 euros + 60,000 for each match played.
-A win in the group stage is valued at €140,000 and a draw at €70,000.
-At the qualifying stage, the team receives €90,000 regardless of the result.
+A win in the group stage is valued at 140,000 euros, and a draw at 70,000.
+At the qualifying stage, the team receives 90,000 euros regardless of the result.

-In the playoffs, earnings increase significantly: 180,000 thousand in the 1/16 finals, 270,000 in 1/8, 360,000 thousand for participation in the 1/4, 630,000 thousand for the semi-finals and finally, 2 million euros for participation in final.
+In the playoffs, earnings increase significantly: 180,000 thousand in the 1/16 finals, 270,000 in the 1/8, 360,000 thousand for participation in the 1/4, 630,000 thousand for the semi-finals and finally, 2 million euros for participation in final.
 The winner will receive 3 million euros, as well as various bonuses from sponsors.

 Trophy